peterstansfeld/palavo/README.md

 *The extra line in the help window reads `v to cycle DVI modes: mirror VGA out -> test -> VGA in`.*

-In 'mirror VGA out' mode, whatever is displayed on VGA_Out is also displayed on DVI.
-In 'test' mode, the test screen is displayed on DVI.
-In 'mirror VGA in' mode, whatever is seen on VGA_In is displayed on DVI.
+In `mirror VGA out` mode, whatever is displayed on VGA_Out is also displayed on DVI.
+In `test` mode, the test screen is displayed on DVI.
+In `VGA in` mode, whatever is seen on VGA_In is displayed on DVI.
 However, in this particular configuration the VGA_In pins are the same as the VGA_Out pins, which I realise is a little confusing, but in other configurations VGA_In and VGA_Out don't share the same pins, and hopefully that then makes a little more sense.

 ### Thoughts

 I find it amazing that the RP2350 can output a DVI signal without too much trouble.
 However, the DVI framebuffer currently uses a lot of SRAM and this reduces the amount of signal data we can capture.
-Also this configuration doesn't leave many pins free to capture external signal data.
+Also, this configuration doesn't leave many pins free to capture external signal data.
 We could lose the VGA output pins and gain a little SRAM by freeing up the VGA framebuffer, but if we had a spare Pico 2...

 ## Configuration 21